ph4r05/devblog/about.md

  - [py-trezor-crypto](https://github.com/ph4r05/py-trezor-crypto) python library which provides python binding to the [trezor-crypto](https://github.com/ph4r05/trezor-crypto) cryptographic library.
  - [py-cryptonight](https://github.com/ph4r05/py-cryptonight) Python binding for cryptonight PoW function

+ - Port Bulletproofs, Borromean and MLSAG algorithms from C++ to Python, optimize it for memory constrained environment.

 ### [ROCA - Return of the Coppersmith attack](https://crocs.fi.muni.cz/public/papers/rsa_ccs17)
-I was part of the team working on the ROCA attack.
-I've performed data collecting scanning and analysis.
-I've also authored [roca detector](https://github.com/crocs-muni/roca)
+I was part of the team working on the ROCA attack (known for affecting eID in Estonia and Slovakia).
+  - Performed data collection, scanning and analysis.
+  - Discovered that Estonia was still vulnerable in August 2017 by scanning and analysing public keys database.
+Our notification helped them to address problem prior the public disclosure.
+  - Authored the [roca detector](https://github.com/crocs-muni/roca) - versatile detection tool.

 ### [keychest.net](https://keychest.net)
 Certificate expiry, certificate monitoring for TLS, HTTPS, Let's Encrypt, with free cloud service.
 Automatic monitoring of subdomain servers as they are set up.